GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

 So, what exactly promotes trust in the workplace?
 Well, trust is built over time and is slightly different for each individual.
 But, the core habits of a trustworthy colleague should be established and communicated from the top-down and throughout the organization.
 It should be explicitly defined and made clear to everyone in the organization to ensure that although some small variations may exist, the organization is aligned as to how to define trust.

 Whatever your definition of trust is, take steps to communicate it clearly throughout the entire organization.
-Make sure all employees understand exactly what behaviours and actions will be rewarded with trust.
+Make sure all employees understand exactly what behaviors and actions will be rewarded with trust.

 Trust is an important ingredient in any successful workplace.
 However, in the hybrid workplace, it is especially important because it helps ensure that remote and on-site workers can successfully and effectively collaborate.